 There are two related tests: the Flesch Reading Ease Score, and the Flesch-Kincaid Grade Level.

 What is the Flesch Reading Ease Score?

-Flesch was a supporter of plain English - English that is easily understood by the target readers, and is clear and concise, with common vocabulary, and free of language like clichés and jargon.
+Flesch was a supporter of plain English - English that is easily understood by the target readers, is clear and concise, with common vocabulary, and is free of language like clichés and jargon.